awsdocs/aws-encryption-sdk-docs/doc_source/implement-caching.md

   ```
   // Create an AWS KMS master key provider
   //   The input is the Amazon Resource Name (ARN)
-  //   of an AWS KMS customer master key (CMK)
+  //   of an AWS KMS key

-  MasterKeyProvider<KmsMasterKey> keyProvider = KmsMasterKeyProvider.builder().buildStrict(kmsCmkArn);
+  MasterKeyProvider<KmsMasterKey> keyProvider = KmsMasterKeyProvider.builder().buildStrict(kmsKeyArn);
   ```

 ------
 #### [ JavaScript Browser ]

   In the browser, you must inject your credentials securely\.
 This example defines credentials in a webpack \(kms\.webpack\.config\) that resolves credentials at runtime\.
 It creates an AWS KMS client provider instance from an AWS KMS client and the credentials\.
-Then, when it creates the keyring, it passes the client provider to the constructor along with the AWS KMS customer master key \(`generatorKeyId)`\.
+Then, when it creates the keyring, it passes the client provider to the constructor along with the AWS KMS key \(`generatorKeyId)`\.

   ```
   const { accessKeyId, secretAccessKey, sessionToken } = credentials